eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ## Recap

-- We built a simple TCP server using linux networking APIs
+- In stage 1, we built a simple TCP server using linux networking APIs

+## Learning objectives

+- Placeholder

 ## Introduction